-- A more precise definition (in art 2 (f) and (g)) of "information" and "consultation" - A recognition (in art 5.4.3) of the possibility of European trade union representatives to play a role (as experts) in the special negotiating body - A clarification (in art 10.1) of the competences of the EWC members when collectively representing the interests of employees in order to avoid any ambiguity - A clarification (in art 10.4) on training of members of the special negotiating body (ENB) and EWC's - An amendment (to art 12.3) eliminating the requirement to start the processes of information and consultation in parallel in EWC's and national bodies because we agreed on the practical impossibility to achieve this.
-We accept of course that the process will have to be managed at national and European level - And finally an amendment (to art 13) creating a window of opportunity for a two year period for companies to negotiate voluntary agreement without applying detailed provisions of the directive - just as companies were able to do in a twoyear period after entry into force of the directive.
-We think that offering this new window, we will create a positive movement creating European Works Councils in more companies.
+- A more precise definition (in art 2 (f) and (g)) of %aformation+and %consultation+ - A recognition (in art 5.4.3) of the possibility of European trade union representatives to play a role (as experts) in the special negotiating body - A clarification (in art 10.1) of the competences of the EWC members when collectively representing the interests of employees in order to avoid any ambiguity - A clarification (in art 10.4) on training of members of the special negotiating body (ENB) and EWCs - An amendment (to art 12.3) eliminating the requirement to start the processes of information and consultation in parallel in EWCs and national bodies because we agreed on the practical impossibility to achieve this.
+We accept of course that the process will have to be managed at national and European level - And finally an amendment (to art 13) creating a window of opportunity for a two year period for companies to negotiate voluntary agreement without applying detailed provisions of the directive. just as companies were able to do in a two-year period after entry into force of the directive.
+In the Council, this particular point has raised a number of legal concerns for many Member States, which we believe could be solved without undermining the window of opportunity for companies to establish a new form of article 13 agreements during two years after the entry into force of the recast directive.